Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 See if you qualify for a lower rate in less than 2 minutes

 When you cancel your car insurance mid-term, the refund you receive depends entirely on which cancellation method your insurer applies — and the difference can cost you real money.
-Pro rata cancellation returns every dollar of unused premium with no deductions, while short rate cancellation subtracts a penalty that can run 10% or more of the refund amount.
+Pro rata cancellation returns every dollar of unused premium with no deductions, while short rate cancellation subtracts a penalty that can run 10% or more of the refund amount — and some insurers charge a flat fee of $25–$75 instead.
 Understanding these two methods before you cancel puts you in control of your money.

-This guide explains how each calculation works with real-dollar examples, which method applies in which situation, what the law says by state, and the smartest strategies to avoid unnecessary penalties.
-Whether you're switching to a cheaper policy or simply ending coverage you no longer need, this breakdown will help you make the most informed decision possible.
+This guide explains how each calculation works with real-dollar examples based on 2025 average premiums, which method applies in which situation, what the latest state laws say, and the smartest strategies to avoid unnecessary penalties.
+Whether you're switching to a cheaper policy or ending coverage you no longer need, this breakdown will help you make the most informed — and most profitable — decision possible.

 Key Pinch Points